-The reason why a bot is confused between two intents, is usually because the trained expressions under this pair of intents are overlapping.
+The reason why a bot is confused between two Intents is usually that the trained expressions under this pair of intents are overlapping.
 This is when Confusion Matrix comes in.

-Confusion Matrix is a great tool to help you understand if the AI model of your bot is performing well in terms of intent recognization, and solve the confusion by moving trained expressions between an intent pairs.
+Confusion Matrix is a great tool to help you understand if the AI model of your bot is performing well in terms of intent recognization, and solve the confusion by moving trained expressions between an Intent pair.
 It is there to show possible inconsistencies in manually trained expressions.

 This article covers the following topics:

 - List of Issues vs. Confusion Matrix

 Read more about it in Confusion Matrix Explained.

 From the left side menu, go to Training Center > Confusion Matrix.
 Once there, you will see two tabs on top: List of Issues and Confusion Matrix.
 We suggest starting from List of Issues.